CS4485-Team-Bright/CS4485-Project-ResetNeutral/Backend/README.md

 The data is (in-memory) cached for 1 hour to reduce the load on the server.
 We plan to have user caching as well (TanStack Query is my suggestion).

-TO-BE-DONE: Currently, the data is no longer taking in too much information from the FAT repo.
-However, work on universalDataPoints still needs to be accomplished.

 ### Setup

 ```bash